mirahari/heart-disease/README.md

 <br>

-#### Question 5: How does the ST segment differ between individuals with and without heart disease?
+#### How does the ST segment differ between individuals with and without heart disease?

 Electrocardiogram (ECG) measures electrical activities of the heart.
 The ST segment reflects the period of zero potential between ventricular depolarization and repolarization.
 The ST segment can be displaced upwards (elevation) or downwards (depression)[^14].